Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Proof of shrinkage theorem for hiding projections

-We use the following straightforward generalization of the property of hiding projections. \begin{claim} Let $\p$ be $(q_{0},q_{1})$-hiding projection, and let $\cbE$ be a random set of projections that is independent of~$\p$.
-Then, for every $\sigma\in\B$, it holds that
+We use the following straightforward generalization of the property of hiding projections. \begin{claim} Let $\p$ be a $(q_{0},q_{1})$-hiding projection, and let $\cbE$ be a random set of projections that is independent of~$\p$.
+Then, for every $\sigma\in\B$, we have

-\end{claim} The straightforward proof of \Cref{generalized-hiding} works by applying the property of hiding projections separately to each possible value of~$\cbE$ and each possible projection~$\pi\in\cbE$, and can be found in \Cref{sec:generalized-hiding}.